-The calculation of ECLs, including the estimation of the expected period of exposure and discount rate is made, as explained in Note 35, on an individual basis for corporate and on a collective basis for retail products.
+The calculation of ECLs, including the estimation of the expected period of exposure and discount rate is made, as explained in Note 36, on a collective basis for retail products.
 The collective assessments are made separately for portfolios of facilities with similar credit risk characteristics.